sxemixa/frontend-project-46/README.md

 ## Gendiff

-This program that takes two files (JSON, YAML) and returns the difference of
+This program that takes two files (JSON, YAML) and returns the difference of them.

 Features:
  - Supported formats: JSON, YAML.